Google Pixel Watch Rumours: What we know about Angelfish, Swordfish and Android Wear 2.0

 That’s especially vague, leaving January, February and March open as equally prospective launch windows.

 There are two occasions that stand out, however.
-First is CES 2017, the Las Vegas trade show that runs from January 5 to 8 – a prime opportunity for new gadget launches.
+The first was CES 2017, the Las Vegas trade show that ran from January 5 to 8 – but a missed opportunity, unfortunately..
 And second is MWC 2017, a Barcelona-based conference that runs from February 27 to March 2, and perhaps even more suited to the debut of a new smartwatch.

+More interestingly, an e-mail sent by Google to developers requests that they have their apps ready for the upcoming Android Wear 2.0 update by "early February 2017".
+This could mean a launch is imminent, especially as that timeline would mean apps will be ready for an MWC debut.

 However, Google tends to host its own events when announcing new products, as seen most recently with October’s massive Pixel launch event.
 We’d be very surprised if Google released new "Made by Google" products without its own event.

-Note: (Update: 12 January 2017): An e-mail sent by Google to developers may offer clues as to the Google Pixel Watch release date.
-Read on to find out more.